Come Home to Columb 2018

 2018 Distinguished Alumni Award Recipients

-Saint Columbkille Partnership School and the Saint Columbkille Alumni Association are pleased to honor James (‘49E) and Mary Lou Jacobs with the 2018 Distinguished Alumni Award at this year’s Come Home to Columb event on Saturday, June 9, 2018.
+Saint Columbkille Partnership School and the Saint Columbkille Alumni Association were pleased to honor James (‘49E) and Mary Lou Jacobs with the 2018 Distinguished Alumni Award at the 2018 Come Home to Columb event on Saturday, June 9.
 Jim and Mary Lou have been long-standing members of the Saint Columbkille community and their contributions are both generous and everlasting.

 “Jim and his wife Mary Lou have been the heart and soul of Saint Columbkille for decades,” says Head of School Dr. William Gartside.
 “When the school was in dire straights, they stuck with it and rallied others.
 No other couple did more for this school and we will be eternally grateful.”